Characters: Attack On Titan: The Military Police Brigade

 - A Day In The Lime Light: He gets one (along with Annie and Hitch) in the middle of the Female Titan arc.
 This doubles as A Day in the Limelight for the Military Police Brigade in general, since the audience gets a glimpse of how bad most of them are but not all of them.

 - Establishing Character Moment: When his group is given a guard detail assignment, he questions exactly what they're guarding the Survey Corps from, showing that he's both earnest and insightful.
 This gets the responsibility dumped onto him for his troubles by his superior.

-- Good Is Not Dumb: In-universe he're regarded as foolish for wanting to change things but he's definitely not an idiot, making astute observations that others either haven't figured out or just don't care about.
+- Good Is Not Dumb: In-universe, he's regarded as foolish for wanting to change things, but he's definitely not an idiot, making astute observations that others either haven't figured out or just don't care about.

 - Good Is Not Nice: He's one of the few hard-working and well-intentioned members of the Military Police Brigade but it doesn't necessarily mean he's a kind person, saying what really needs to be said and calling the lazy members "scum" and so forth.

 - Heel-Face Turn: As soon as he realizes the Survey Corps is innocent and Humanity's best bet for survival, he abandons the Military Police and joins Levi's squad.
 He offers to infiltrate the 1st Brigade's base to rescue Eren and Historia.

 - Hot-Blooded: Gets reaaallly passionate about making the Military Police pay for its corruption and laziness.
 Annie even explicitly compares him to Eren after his speech.
 Jean trusts him for the same reason and also says to Marlowe that he reminds him of "that idiot".

 - The Idealist: He recognizes the corruption of the organization, but truly believes in working within to change it for the better.
 Annie expresses admiration for his strong sense of justice.